animator/learn-python/README.md

 **2. Clear Syntax & Fewer Lines of Code**

-Python's simple and easy to learn syntax increases code readability and leads to fewer lines of code.
+Python's simple and easy-to-learn syntax increases code readability and leads to fewer lines of code.

-A typical task which requires an average of twenty lines of code in C and seven in Java can often be done with just one line in Python.
+A typical task that requires an average of twenty lines of code in C and seven in Java can often be done with just one line in Python.

-Also, due to fewer lines of code the chances of making any error is significantly reduced.
+Also, due to fewer lines of code, the chances of making any error is significantly reduced.

 **3. Open Source**

-Python is an open source programming language, so anyone can view and contribute to its source code.
+Python is an open-source programming language, so anyone can view and contribute to its source code.

 **4. Portable & Platform Independent**

-The Python programming language is portable & platform independent as it can work on any Linux, MacOS or Windows device.
+The Python programming language is portable & platform independent as it can work on any Linux, MacOS, or Windows device.

 **5. Standard Library & Python Packages**

 Python has a rich and extensive Standard Library, a collection of predefined functions for various tasks.

-Python programmers also have at their disposal the vast ecosystem of more than 250,000 community contributed libraries in the Python Package Index (PyPI), where one can find a solution to every conceivable task.
+Python programmers also have at their disposal the vast ecosystem of more than 250,000 community-contributed libraries in the Python Package Index (PyPI), where one can find a solution to every conceivable task.

 **6. Web Application Development**

-Some of the most popular web development frameworks (django, flask, etc.) are written in Python.
+Some of the most popular web development frameworks (Django, Flask, etc.) are written in Python.
 This coupled with the availability of packages to connect to any database makes Python a great choice for web application development.

 ## Installing Python in Windows

-Let's start with the Python 3 installation process on Windows operating system.
+Let's start with the Python 3 installation process on the Windows operating system.

 **Step 1: Download Installer**